-Other than hardware failures, LAN failures are also a serious problem.
+Other than hardware failures, LAN failures are also a common network error.
 If you have revenue-generating equipment connected to a router, and if you have no visibility of the condition of the LAN, you have no way of knowing your vital equipment is offline.

 Most RTUs offer only limited functions for detecting LAN connectivity.
 A standard remote can only detect whether its local connection is up.
 If the local connection is intact, but somewhere beyond this connection the network is down, the basic remote will still report a working LAN.

-It's important to also have dial-up connection for your remotes.
+To solve the issue, it's important to also have a dial-up connection for your remotes.
 A primary and secondary dial-up path will give you visibility of your remote sites when LAN access is unavailable.
 A primary and secondary dial-up path will give you visibility of your remote sites when LAN access is unavailable.